 Going back a few years, legacy infrastructure dominated IT-hosting budgets.
 Enterprises planned to move a mere 45 percent of their IT-hosting expenditures to the cloud by 2021.
 Enter COVID-19, and 65 percent of the decision makers surveyed by McKinsey increased their cloud budgets.
 An additional 55 percent ended up moving more workloads than initially planned.
 Having witnessed the cloud’s benefits firsthand, 40 percent of companies expect to pick up the pace of implementation.

-The cloud revolution has actually been going on for around 15 years—more than 20, if you think the takeoff point was the founding of Salesforce, widely seen as the first software as a service (SaaS) company.
+The cloud revolution has actually been going on for years—more than 20, if you think the takeoff point was the founding of Salesforce, widely seen as the first software as a service (SaaS) company.
 Today, the next generation of cloud, including capabilities such as serverless computing, makes it easier for software developers to tweak software functions independently, accelerating the pace of release, and to do so more efficiently.
 Businesses can therefore serve customers and launch products in a more agile fashion.
 And the cloud continues to evolve.

 Cost savings are commonly seen as the primary reason for moving to the cloud but managing those costs requires a different and more dynamic approach focused on OpEx rather than CapEx.
 Financial-operations (or FinOps) capabilities can indeed enable the continuous management and optimization of cloud costs.
 But CSPs have developed their offerings so that the cloud’s greatest value opportunity is primarily through business innovation and optimization.
 In 2020, the top-three CSPs reached $100 billion in combined revenues—a minor share of the global $2.4 trillion market for enterprise IT services—leaving huge value to be captured.
 To go beyond merely realizing cost savings, companies must activate three symbiotic rings of cloud value creation: strategy and management, business domain adoption, and foundational capabilities.